Bandaranaike International Airport, Sri Lanka

-Bandaranaike International Airport (BIA), also known as Katunayake International Airport, is located in the town of Katunayake to the north of Colombo.
+Bandaranaike International Airport (BIA), also known as Katunayake International Airport or Colombo International Airport, is located in the town of Katunayake to the north of Colombo.
 Serving six million passengers a year, it acts as a hub for Sri Lankan Airlines and serves British Airways, AirAsia, Indian Airlines, Condor, Qatar Airways, Cathay Pacific Airways, Emirates and Jet Airways.

-BIA is the only international airport in Sri Lanka and is operated by Airport and Aviation Services.
+BIA is the first international airport in Sri Lanka and is operated by Airport and Aviation Services Limited (AASL).
 Construction began in 1964 and was completed in 1967.
-BIA replaced Ratmalana Airport as the country's international airport, and is certified by the Civil Aviation Authority (CAA) of Sri Lanka.
+BIA replaced Ratmalana Airport as the country’s international airport, and is certified by the Civil Aviation Authority (CAA) of Sri Lanka.

-BIA was a base for the UK's Royal Air Force during the World War II, and in 1957 it was handed over to the Royal Ceylon Air Force.
+BIA was a base for the UK’s Royal Air Force during World War II, and was handed over to the Royal Ceylon Air Force in 1957.
 It was later renamed as Katunayake International Airport.

 BIA expansion master plan

-Phase II began in 2001 and will be completed by 2012.
-Work completed so date includes the overlay of the taxiway, expansion of the apron (60,800m²), improvement of the apron (9,400m²), construction of the sewage treatment plant and cargo terminal building (13,000m²), setting up of the secondary surveillance radar, RDP and ATC consoles for approach control and weather observation and displays.
+Stage one of Phase II began in 2001 and included the overlay of the taxiway, expansion of the apron (60,800m²), improvement of the apron (9,400m²), construction of the sewage treatment plant and cargo terminal building (13,000m²), setting up of the secondary surveillance radar, and RDP and ATC consoles for approach control, weather observation and displays.

-The cargo village terminal I occupies an area of 2,787m², and includes freight forwarders, warehouses, airline offices, banks, courier service, gem and diamond exchange and customs.
-The 1,858m² cargo village terminal II has facilities for refrigerated and frozen cargo, airmail sorting centre and offshore avionics workshop.
+The cargo village Terminal 1 occupies a 2,787m² area and includes freight forwarders, warehouses, airline offices, banks, courier service, gem and diamond exchange and customs.
+The 1,858m² cargo village Terminal 2 has facilities for refrigerated and frozen cargo, airmail sorting centre and offshore avionics workshop.

 Runway